fetometo/windowgen-documentation/docs/source/faq.rst

         If you prefer variables: on Windows you can use ``%APPDATA%\Blender Foundation\Blender\<version>\...``.

 6. After relocating, windows should reappear in your Scene.
+7. If the issue persists, check the modifier stack for multiple Auto Smooth modifiers.
+Remove any duplicates and reapply Auto Smooth.